Y-digital-Asia/Y-digital-Asia-website/content/solutions/conversational-ai/_index.en.md

   left_circle: Stop wasting time
   right_circle: Start delighting employees
 page_title: Conversational AI
-intro_text: Users can communicate with a chatbot or voice-assistant in different languages, using either voice, typing or a combination of both.
+intro_text: Users can communicate with a chatbot or voice assistant in different languages, using either voice, typing or a combination of both.
 Choosing the right conversational platform is essential to create positive customer experiences.
 Chatbots and voice-assistants have to overcome the through of disillusion.
 Too often users are not properly understood or can only answer a question without supporting a following transactions.
 features:
-- text: We believe human-computer-interaction can be more personal, intelligent and satisfactory.
-This takes a next step in maturity, one that’s more intelligent end human-like.
-With our team of experts in AI and neuro linguistics we founded a unique and scientific approach, based on the way the human brain works.
+- text: We believe human-computer interaction can be more personal, intelligent and satisfactory.
+This takes a next step in maturity, one that’s more intelligent and human-like.
+With our team of experts in AI and neuro linguistics we introduced a unique and scientific approach, based on the way the human brain works.
 This leads to a more intelligent, dynamic and scalable solution.
 The result?
 Higher customer satisfaction, an improved customer journey and efficient and intelligent